Home/Supplements/Epigallocatechin gallate

 How much EGCG should I consume daily?

-Can I get enough EGCG from food?
+Can I get enough EGCG from drinking green tea?

-Does EGCG have anti-cancer properties?
+Does EGCG have any anti-cancer properties?